AlonKellner/alonkellner.github.io/_posts/en-us/2024-08-14-lessons-from-launch.md

 Attention is like money, once you have some of it - it can make you more.
 To get to your critical mass of likes or whatever get you friends and colleagues involved, it works :)

 In my case the [MDLI community](https://www.facebook.com/groups/MDLI1/) was my top target mainstream, it's an Israeli Deep-Learning community, success there meant a lot for WaloViz.
 My friends got me to 30 likes, eventually overall I got 80 likes.
 CRITICAL MASS.

 In retrospect I should have invested more in international mainstream communities, more on that later.

 **Expert Communities**
-These are not what you think, it's not that real good group that has very high quality posts, or the super niche group with real industry experts.
+These are not what you think, it's not that real good group that has very high quality posts, or that super niche group with real industry experts.
 No, those are just smaller Mainstream Communities.

 Expert Communities are not those with Domain Experts - but those with Open-Source Experts.